randymorris/randymorris.github.com/_posts/2009-07-07-simple-todo.md

 layout: post
 ---

-Jelly in the archlinux irc channel asked for suggestions for a cli todo app, and I offered this to him on a whim.
+[Jelly][0] in the archlinux irc channel asked for suggestions for a cli todo app, and I offered this to him on a whim.
 As it turns out, it's actually pretty damn useful.